-JOHANNESBURG — Acclaimed German helmer Oliver Schmitz has been tapped to direct an ambitious new mini-series announced at Discop this week.
+JOHANNESBURG — Acclaimed South African helmer Oliver Schmitz has been tapped to direct an ambitious new mini-series announced at Discop this week.

 “The Day of the Covenant” is based on the true story of the spectacular sabotage of a South African nuclear power plant, an inside job pulled off under the nose of the oppressive apartheid regime.